weiwei-wch/SDBOLD_MP/full_analysis_pipeline.md

-This is the analysis code for "Transdiagnostic neural variability deficits in three major psychiatric disorders".
+This is the analysis code for "Transdiagnostic neural variability deficits in three major psychiatric disorders"

-The preprocessing of the T1w/rest-fMRI is not shown here, which can be easily done with publicly avilable tool like fMRIprep/nilearn/DPABI.
+The preprocessing of the T1w/rest-fMRI is not shown here, which can be easily done with publicly avilable tool like fMRIprep/nilearn/DPABI

-Main contents include calculating SDBOLD, performing 4-group partial least squares correlation (PLSC) (https://github.com/MIPLabCH/myPLS), then calculating the Bootstraping ratio (BSR) map, and decode the map with neuromaps (https://github.com/netneurolab/neuromaps)
+Main contents include calculating SDBOLD, performing 4-group partial least squares correlation (PLSC) (https://github.com/MIPLabCH/myPLS)

+then calculating the Bootstraping ratio (BSR) map, and decode the map with neuromaps (https://github.com/netneurolab/neuromaps)

 ## Step1: calculating the SDBOLD for each individual